thchin/Wolf3d/README.md

 Menu :

-With simple options, we have resume game when the game is paused.
+ - With simple options, we have resume game when the game is paused.

 ![alt text](https://github.com/thchin/Wolf3d/blob/master/screenshots/Menu.png)

 UI + Decor + Minimap:

-For the UI, we have frame per second top left, minimap top right, life bottom left and ammunitions bottom right.
+ - For the UI, we have frame per second top left, minimap top right, life bottom left and ammunitions bottom right.
-The Decor is simply fill with barrels, columns and lights.
+ - The Decor is simply fill with barrels, columns and lights.
-Wall are textured, they are shadowed on y-side.
+ - Wall are textured, they are shadowed on y-side.
-A fog is apply proportionnal to the distance of the wall.
+ - A fog is apply proportionnal to the distance of the wall.

 ![alt text](https://github.com/thchin/Wolf3d/blob/master/screenshots/Screenshot1.png)

 Enemies :

-NPC have multidirectionnal sprites for 8 directions views, they have a simple A.I, if they looking a you they'll follow you until they are close enough to shot you.
+ - NPC have multidirectionnal sprites for 8 directions views.
+ - They have a simple A.I, if they looking a you they'll follow you until they are close enough to shot you.

 ![alt text](https://github.com/thchin/Wolf3d/blob/master/screenshots/Screenshot2.png)

 Objects :

-Objects can be weapons or life.
+ - Objects can be weapons or life.

 ![alt text](https://github.com/thchin/Wolf3d/blob/master/screenshots/Screenshot3.png)